Women's outfitworksmart casual

 Warm neutral

-Warm neutrals against pastels (cream with blush, camel with butter) is the softest combination in the wardrobe.
-Reads spring-or-summer regardless of weight; lean into linen or fine merino to keep the lightness honest.
+Cream with blush, camel with butter — the softest palette in the wardrobe.
+Linen or fine merino keeps the lightness honest.

 Light blue Oxford shirt